Triblio Review

 Is Triblio good for ABM?

 Yes.
-Product velocity slowed visibly in the year after acquisition, and the roadmap pivoted toward tighter integration with Foundry's media business.
-If you're buying Triblio primarily for the platform rather than the media bundle, factor that into expectations.
+Product velocity slowed visibly in the year after acquisition, customer success teams merged under Foundry's umbrella, and the roadmap pivoted toward tighter integration with Foundry's media business.
+If you are buying primarily for the platform rather than the media bundle, factor that into your expectations.
+The standalone product still works, but the development cadence is slower than independent competitors like Mutiny or 6sense.

 How does Triblio's intent data compare to Bombora?